nk-codes/Augmental-Reality/README.md

 This project is on AR which is for :-

 1) feature detection :- In this , image detection is done in as "dl.png"
 2) feature matching :- now , we will find the match the " dl.png " with " dl_from_webcam.jpg " for feature matching .
 3) IMAGE augemtation :- and finally it will detect that image ("dl.png") and will match and mask that image with " mask.jpeg " .

 run:-
 just run according to the steps mentioned above.

+Note:- Download dl.png in your mobile and then run all mentioned above . after that camera will open and use that dl.png image and see the magic.